-NOTE - Operability Management gives you, a MYNAH administrator, a single mechanism with which you can start, stop and get status of all of the MYNAH processes from any host, including those processes not developed by MYNAH but that are an integral part of the MYNAH operation (e.g. all of the Telexel processes).
+NOTE - Operability Management gives you, a MYNAH administrator, a single mechanism with which you can start, stop and get status of all of the MYNAH processes from any host, including those processes not developed by the MYNAH System but that are an integral part of the MYNAH operation (e.g. all of the Telexel processes).